CS 245 - Programming Languages

 truly fixed unless you

-- understood why it happend in the first place
+- understood why it happened in the first place

 - understood why changing the code the way you did fixed it